SSP6904/ssp6904.github.io/content/posts/arch-linux-install.md

 ![image](/posts/images/archlinux_122.png)

-After that, type these commands:
+After that, type in these commands.
+If your configuration is different, change the lines for the `LANG` variable based on your keyboard layout.

 ```bash
 $ locale-gen